How Many 20s In 1000

 Let's consider a slightly more complex scenario.
 What if we wanted to know how many twenties are in 1025?

 In this case, dividing 1025 by 20 gives us 51 with a remainder of 5.
-This means there are 51 groups of twenty and 5 left over.
-Understanding remainders is important in many real-world situations.
-For example, in the inventory management scenario, having a remainder of 5 units indicates that you will need 51 boxes to accommodate all 1025 units, but one box will not be fully utilized.
+That said, this means there are 51 groups of twenty and 5 left over.
+In practice, understanding remainders is important in many real-world situations.
+Here's one way to look at it: in the inventory management scenario, having a remainder of 5 units indicates that you will need 51 boxes to accommodate all 1025 units, but one box will not be fully utilized.

 Addressing Common Misconceptions